Decentraland-DAO/wiki-adv/Software Settings.md

 [[/images/export_settings_jpg.png]]

 # Stable Diffusion (AUTOMATIC1111)
-### Required Models
-**Automatic1111** works well on latest GPU cards, however, if your pc don't match latest specs, you still can use this tool with very low settings and achieve good results.
+Works well on latest GPU cards, however, if your pc don't match latest specs, you still can use this tool with very low settings and achieve good results.
 If that's impossible for you, then you can try alternatives from web.
 But they're not flexible as Stable Diffusion and might be expensive.

+## Required Models

 The most important tool that you will need is **ControlNet** (Canny, IP-Adapter), **LORA**, and any **model** (anime or realistic) that you want from [here](https://civitai.com/).
 In pipelines you will need to use [ManmaruMix v3.0](https://civitai.com/models/86277/manmaru-mix) model, but you can experiment with any model you want.
 We won't use SDXL models in pipelines.
 You will need to put files in "sd.webui\webui\models\stable-diffusion" folder.